 Our School Outreach Coordinators identify gaps in student opportunities and use their unique skills and talents to run/coordinate student groups and clubs at their schools, to provide students with enriching activities that help keep them engaged in school.

-- Girls Group: Girl empowerment groups, ran by School Outreach Coordinators at Sacajawea, Sequoyah, Saghalie, and Illahee Middle Schools, and Thomas Jefferson and Federal Way High School, use a strengths-based approach to reduce relational aggression among girls, build self-efficacy, gain critical awareness, learn leadership skills, build self-confidence, and strengthen communication and relationship building skills.
+- Girls Group: Girl empowerment groups, ran by School Outreach Coordinators at several schools, use a strengths-based approach to reduce relational aggression among girls, build self-efficacy, gain critical awareness, learn leadership skills, build self-confidence, and strengthen communication and relationship building skills.

-- Lunch Bunch: Lunch Bunch is a friendship group and/or academic focused lunchtime group ran by School Outreach Coordinators at Federal Way and Thomas Jefferson High Schools.
+- Lunch Bunch: Lunch Bunch is a friendship group and/or academic focused lunchtime group ran by several School Outreach Coordinators.
 During lunch, students come to meet new people, play games, work on academics, and learn about each other.
 The Lunch Bunch groups either work to identify students who may have trouble finding their place in the school, and welcomes them into their safe space to be themselves and grow new friendships, or are focused on building academic skills and completing school work.

-- Pacific Islander Club: The School Outreach Coordinators at Illahee and Sacajawea Middle Schools, and Thomas Jefferson High School oversee the Pacific Islander Clubs at their schools.
+- Pacific Islander Club: Some School Outreach Coordinators oversee the Pacific Islander Clubs at their schools.
 The clubs explore Pacific Island history, foods and culture, and prepare traditional dances and songs of Island culture to be able to showcase during events throughout the year.

-- Gay-Straight Alliance: The School Outreach Coordinators at Totem and Kilo Middle Schools oversee the GSA at their schools.
+- Gay-Straight Alliance: The School Outreach Coordinators at Totem, Lakota, Sequoyah, Kilo Middle Schools oversee the GSA at their schools.
 GSA is a student-run club which provides a safe place for students to meet, support each other, talk about issues related to sexual orientation and gender identity and expression, and work to end homophobia and transphobia.

 - Boys Legacy Group: The School Outreach Coordinator at Saghalie Middle School runs the Boys Legacy Group, which provides a safe environment for the young men to discuss some of the most common issues and challenges that school presents.
 Some of the topics of discussion are: age-appropriate social behavior, problem solving, self-esteem and impulse control.
 Group members build their leadership skills while learning ways to effectively deal with these issues in healthy and productive ways.